CS3219-AY2425S1/cs3219-ay2425s1-project-g03/README.md

 **Step 1: Copy Environment Configuration File**

-To get started, copy the contents of `.env.sample` into a new `.env.` file located at the root level of the project.
+To get started, copy the contents of `.env.sample` into a new `.env` file located at the root level of the project.

 **Step 2: Build the Docker containers**